No Coroners appointed in four years – Nandlall

-On January 14th, 2016, the Coroners (Amendment) Act of 2015 was passed in the National Assembly.
-Then, Attorney General and Minister of Legal Affairs, Basil Williams had said that the amended Act will give the Judicial Service Commission the authority to appoint “fit and proper persons” as Coroners.
+On January 14, 2016, the Coroners (Amendment) Act of 2015 was passed in the National Assembly.
+Then, Attorney General and Minister of Legal Affairs, Basil Williams had said that the amended Act will gave the Judicial Service Commission (JSC) authority to appoint “fit and proper persons” as Coroners.
 The Act made provisions for there to be at least three Coroners in Demerara, two in Berbice, one in Essequibo and for a Coroner to be appointed for the whole of Guyana.

-However, according to former Attorney General and Minister of Legal Affairs, Anil Nandlall, since that time, the government has taken no action to appoint new Coroners.

-Nandlall criticized Williams for not delivering on his promise.
-He reminded that the purpose of the bill was to facilitate the appointment of an increased number of Coroners so that more inquests into alleged unlawful killings and unnatural deaths can be conducted.
+However, since that time the government has taken no action to appoint new Coroners.
+This is according to former Attorney General and Minister of Legal Affairs, Anil Nandlall, who has highly criticised Williams for not delivering on his promise.
+In fact, Nandlall reminded that the purpose of the bill was to facilitate the appointment of an increased number of Coroners so that more inquests into alleged unlawful killings and unnatural deaths can be conducted.

 Despite the amendments made to the Act, Magistrates are still saddled with the responsibility of conducting inquests.
 The Act stipulates that every person appointed as Coroner take and subscribe to the oath of office taken by a magistrate; have all the powers, privileges, rights and jurisdiction of a Magistrate and Justice of the Peace and empower the Chief Justice to assign any number of Coroners to a county.

-The men, who were described as suspected bandits, were fatally shot by police north of the GNS Sports Ground after police said they opened fire on them while they were in an anti-crime patrol.
-Last year September, via a newspapers publication, the Registrar of the Supreme Court requested that five witnesses appear at the Linden Magistrate Court on October 11, 2019 to testify in the inquest into the deaths of Moses and Prince.
+The men, who were described as suspected bandits by the police, were fatally shot by police north of the GNS Sports Ground after police said they opened fire on them while they were in an anti-crime patrol.
+Last year September, via a newspapers publication, the Registrar of the Supreme Court requested that five witnesses appear at the Linden Magistrate’s Court on October 11, 2019 to testify in the inquest into the deaths of Moses and Prince before Magistrate Wanda Fortune.

-Feb 17, 2020Two months after she snatched gold at the Caribbean Championships in Trinidad and Tobago, Caribbean champion junior boxer, Alesha Jackman, will have her second overseas engagement.
-This weekend, the...
+Feb 18, 2020Guyana’s Under-20 ‘Junior Jaguars’ recorded its second win in as many matches when they brushed aside Saint Vincent & the Grenadines 3-0 last evening at the Nicaragua National Football...

 By Sir Ronald Sanders If candidates were to get a prize for making the best case for why they are best suited to be Secretary-General... more